Estate Maps

 -

-UK estate maps begin at £11,000 for smaller properties without a site visit.
-Full commissions with Anthony on site begin at £25,000, scaling with property size, complexity and research depth.
-Framing is arranged separately through Derek Tanous, one of Europe's finest traditional framers, and priced individually.
-A full pricing guide is available on the Pricing page.
+Studio maps begin at £11,000, full commissions with Anthony on site at £25,000, scaling with size, complexity and research depth.
+US commissions begin at $25,000.
+Framing is arranged and priced separately.
+Full figures are on the pricing pages.